JBillson/conways-game-of-life/ReadMe.md

 # Conway's Game of Life

-Investigating Cellular Automota with Conway's Game of Life
+Investigating Cellular Automaton with Conway's Game of Life